-How To: Use Leaked Password Databases to Create Brute-Force Wordlists
+How to Use Leaked Password Databases to Create Brute-Force Wordlists

 To name just a few companies, VK, µTorrent, and ClixSense all suffered significant data breaches at some point in the past.
 The leaked password databases from those and other online sites can be used to understand better how human-passwords are created and increase a hacker's success when performing brute-force attacks.